09:41AM, Friday 20 May 2022

 Let’s Rock The Moor 2022 will be headlined by 80s sensation’s Squeeze, who are joined by Wet Wet Wet, Tom Bailey of the Thompson Twins, Nick Heywood, Go West, Pigbag, The Selecter, Jason Donovan, Scritti Politti, Johnny Hates Jazz and many more.

 Although the festival has come a long way since the first edition by the side of the road in 2009, road

-Road closures are expected to be in place on Saturday, October 2, for the safety of attendees leaving Let’s Rock the Moor.
+closures are expected to be in place on Saturday, May 21, for the safety of attendees leaving the festival.

 From 9pm to 11.30pm on the day of the event, The Pound will be closed between the junctions with Maidenhead Road and School Lane.

 The National Trust car park in The Pound will also be closed during that period of time with no vehicles

 allowed into or out of the car park.